Deadlines: Nominations due by March 1

 - Additionally, a letter of support should be included from the Director of Graduate Education (DOGE) in the student’s discipline.

-These materials must be emailed to by end of business day on February 21 (Only one submission can be sent forward to the Graduate College from a graduate major.)
+These materials must be uploaded to the Graduate College Paper Forms Box. by end of business day on March 1 (Only one submission can be sent forward to the Graduate College from a graduate major.)

 A faculty committee will be appointed by the Graduate College to evaluate the nominees and choose one winner in each of the two advertised areas (the committee also has the choice to choose no winners for a particular year).
 Nominees’ dissertations should represent highly original work that is an unusually significant contribution to their fields.